-This report documents the age determination protocol for tarakihi (Nemadactylus macropterus), an important New Zealand inshore finfish species.
-The protocol describes current scientific methods used for otolith preparation and interpretation, ageing procedures, and the estimation of ageing precision, and also documents the changes in these methodologies over time.
+This age determination protocol describes current scientific methods used for otolith preparation and interpretation, ageing procedures, and the estimation of ageing precision, and also documents the changes in these methodologies over time.
 In addition, an otolith reference collection numbering approximately 500 preparations has been compiled and documented from previously prepared archived samples.
 Agreed readings and ages determined for the reference set are stored in a reference table in the age database.
 The reference set sample was generally a random selection from fishstocks and seasons to account for spatio-temporal variations in otolith readability, however the selection process also ensured that a comprehensive range of fish size and age were included.